 You may be sympathetic to a client’s problem, whether you are treating them with therapeutic massage to relieve muscle pain or helping to alleviate stress with an aromatherapy massage.
 However, to create a real person-to-person empathetic encounter with your clients may mean making some changes in the way you interact.

-In “How to Be Empathetic”, Dr. Elliot Cohen, points out, “First one does not simply empathize with another person; rather one emphasizes with another about something.”
-This means to truly empathize with someone you need to have knowledge about the other person’s welfare, interests and needs.
+In “How to Be Empathetic,” Dr. Elliot Cohen points out, “The first one does not simply empathize with another person; rather one emphasizes with another about something.”
+This means empathizing with someone truly; you need to know about the other person’s welfare, interests, and needs.

 The first step to becoming empathetic is to listen.
 When you are with your client, focus and listen intently.
 Don’t try to formulate an opinion or offer advice right away.
 Only after you truly understand what your client is telling you should you offer feedback.
 Even then, the goal is to help someone solve their problem or help them see it in a different light.

-Use your imagination: Imagine yourself in someone else’s shoes.
-Listen to others experiences and feelings with an open mind.
+Imagine yourself in someone else’s shoes.
+Listen to other's experiences and feelings with an open mind.
 Don’t judge the other person or apply your own values to the situation.
-You can’t feel what someone is feeling if you view their situation entirely through your own perspective.
+You can’t feel what someone feels if you view their situation entirely from your own perspective.
+Be sensitive

-Be sensitive: Be sensitive to the feelings of others; don’t ignore or trivialize them.
+Be sensitive to the feelings of others; don’t ignore or trivialize them.
 Sensitivity is part of effective listening.
+Be honest

-Share your own feelings.
-You gain trust with others when you share of your feelings with them.
+You gain trust with others when you share your feelings with them.
 People feel more connected when both of you are opening up to each other.
+Show appreciation

-Show appreciation: Let your clients know that you appreciate them.
+Let your clients know that you appreciate them.
 When you say thank you, mean it.
-Also by showing your appreciation; you are conveying that you care.
-You don’t want a client to feel you only care about them during time they are with you, but that you concern for their well-being continues after the session is over.
+Also, by showing your appreciation, you are conveying that you care.
+You don’t want a client to feel you only care about them during the time they are with you but that your concern for their well-being continues after the session is over.